Google vs Facebook

 Brad Fitzpatrick now works for Google.
 And there’s a rumour that Google are going to release a social networking API on November 5th.
 Expect some fireworks.

-5 Responses to “Google vs Facebook”
+5 thoughts on “Google vs Facebook”

-Thanks for the pingback Nick though in the interests of modesty I should mention that this post was authored by Francis Irving and not myself!
+1. Thanks for the pingback Nick though in the interests of modesty I should mention that this post was authored by Francis Irving and not myself!

 Francis is definitely highlighting an important issue and one with strong connections to the open service debate we’ve been having.